gosLp/mv-rlu-rust/README.md

 ### Overview

+This is a project repo that is using the rlu implementation by hudson-ayers/rlu-rust we are implementing a B+tree using an optimisation on rlu called mv-rlu in rust

 This is a userspace implementation of the Read-Log-Update concurrency mechanism ([SOSP '15](https://dl.acm.org/citation.cfm?id=2815406)), written in Rust.
 This implementation is for the most part a direct port of the C code to Rust, with a few exceptions, and as a result uses lots of unsafe and raw pointer manipulations, and is not particularly "rusty".